realityendshere/ella-sparse/README.md

 The general idea behind Emberella Sparse Array is that it is for displaying a large number of records.
 Given a large number of records, the opportunity for content to become stale or out of date is notable.
-The `ttl` (or time to live) configuation allows you to specify how long to wait after successfully fetching content before that content should be fetched again.
+The `ttl` (or time to live) configuration allows you to specify how long to wait after successfully fetching content before that content should be fetched again.
 This value should be specified in milliseconds.